A key part of the school day

 Which schools does it serve?

-The dedicated schools network together with the scheduled bus service reach every States-funded school on Guernsey except for St. Martin’s Primary – where the school catchment area is local enough not to need a bus service – although certain services are provided by other operators and are not included in this information.
+The CT Plus dedicated schools network together with the scheduled bus service reach every States-funded school on Guernsey except for St. Martin’s Primary.
+This school and certain services are provided by other operators and are not included in this information.

 What are the routes and times?